Tight Bounds for Schr\"odinger Potential Estimation in Unpaired Data Translation: Numerical Experiments

 over all admissible values of $\theta$.
 We call the described algorithm LightSB-OU and provide its pseudocode in Appendix \ref{sec:metrics}.
-The standard LightSB algorithm \cite{Korotin2024} performs the same steps but replaces $\sfq_1(y \,|\, x)$ with the Gaussian kernel $(2\pi \eps)^{-d/2} e^{-\|y - x\|^2/(2 \varepsilon)}$ corresponding to the transition density of the scaled Wiener process \eqref{eq:reference_process_standard} with $\sigma = \sqrt{\eps}$.
+The standard LightSB algorithm \citep{Korotin2024} performs the same steps but replaces $\sfq_1(y \,|\, x)$ with the Gaussian kernel $(2\pi \eps)^{-d/2} e^{-\|y - x\|^2/(2 \varepsilon)}$ corresponding to the transition density of the scaled Wiener process \eqref{eq:reference_process_standard} with $\sigma = \sqrt{\eps}$.

-Below we thoroughly evaluate our solver on setups with both synthetic (Section \ref{sec:gaussian}) and real data distributions (Sections \ref{sec:Cell} and \ref{sec:Faces}).
-The method demonstrates a stable increase in quality relative to the usual LightSB and shows itself well in comparison with other Schr\"odinger bridge solvers.
-All code and notebooks with experiments are publicly available at \href{https://github.com/denvar15/Tight-Bounds-for-Schrodinger-Potential-Estimation}{GitHub}.
+Below we thoroughly evaluate our solver on setups with both synthetic (Section \ref{sec:gaussian}) and real data sets (Sections \ref{sec:Cell} and \ref{sec:Faces}).
+The method demonstrates a stable increase in quality compared to the original LightSB and shows itself well in comparison with other Schr\"odinger bridge solvers.
+The source code is available at \href{https://github.com/denvar15/Tight-Bounds-for-Schrodinger-Potential-Estimation-in-Unpaired-Data-Translation}{GitHub}\footnote{https://github.com/denvar15/Tight-Bounds-for-Schrodinger-Potential-Estimation-in-Unpaired-Data-Translation}.